-- (a) the interest rate adjustments or assumptions referred to above shall not be made; - (b) any payments required to be made by the Authority to the Provider pursuant to such Hedge Agreement shall be made only from amounts on deposit to the credit of the System Reserve Account: and - (c) any payments received by the Authority from the Provider pursuant to such Hedge Agreement shall be treated as Revenues and shall be deposited to the credit of the Revenue Fund.
+- (a) the interest rate adjustments or assumptions referred to above shall not be made; - (b) any payments required to be made by the Authority to the Provider pursuant to such Hedge Agreement shall be made only from amounts on deposit to the credit of the System Reserve Account; and - (c) any payments received by the Authority from the Provider pursuant to such Hedge Agreement shall be treated as Revenues and shall be deposited to the credit of the Revenue Fund.

-Removal or Merger or Consolidation or Resignation of Trustee
+Removal or Merger or Consolidation of Trustee

 The Trustee may be removed at any time by an instrument in writing delivered to the Trustee and signed by the Authority and the Treasurer; provided, however, that if an Event of Default shall have occurred and be continuing, the Trustee may be so removed by the Authority and the Treasurer only with the written concurrence of the Holders of a majority in principal amount of Senior Bonds and the Holders of a majority in principal amount of Junior Bonds then Outstanding.
-The Trustee may be removed at any time by the Holders of a majority in principal amount of the Senior Bonds then Outstanding, excluding any Bonds held by or for the account of the Authority, by an instrument or concurrent instruments in writing signed and duly acknowledged by such Holders or their attorneys-in-fact duly authorized, and delivered to the Authority.
-Copies of each such instrument shall be delivered by the Authority to each Fiduciary.